petre-renware/renpo/README.md

 * Site is of "static" type, generated using [`mkdocs` tool](http://www.mkdocs.org).

-* Site is published under `ww.renware.eu` URL using a DNS CNAME record, made available for GitHub too.
+* Site is published under `www.renware.eu` URL using a DNS CNAME record, made available for GitHub too.